RemyPaulJr/notes/README.md

 - PySpark.
 Super neccessary for DE, will be used with DataBricks as well.
 - DataCamp grind.
 Have a yearly subscription I got half off so will be making use of it.
 - dbt.
 Gold standard for transformations in DE.
+- Docker.
+Really getting the hang of docker images and containers.
+Still more to learn and understand.
+- Kubernetes.
+King of Orchestration.
+Want to implement on my home server.
+Maybe after finding my first role in DE?